eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/operator-polymorphism.md

 **if an identity does not apply for `T` then you cannot use that identity to rewrite expressions involving `T`**.

-Philosphically, the operator symbols are just notation and Ceylon simply defines how those operators work in terms of the various interfaces.
+Philosophically, the operator symbols are just notation and Ceylon simply defines how those operators work in terms of the various interfaces.
 It's up to the author of a class to decide what those symbols ought to mean for that class, *bearing in mind those symbols have a conventional meaning*.